starkarabil/masterportaldeployment/doc/languages_en.md

 ## Language Files

 Language files are the core of the translations.
 Any language needs its own translation files.
-We decided to split translations into three different files:
+We decided to split translations into two different files:

 1. common
 2. additional